 This photo is a common capture taken from the picnic bench area to the right of the mill.

-We went back on July 29, 2012, the same year, and took a tour inside the building.
+We went back on July 29, 2012, the same year, and took a tour inside the building when my friend came to visit.

 Everyone always has fun trying to get their best shot out this door, with and without posing people.